kalininalab/LoReMINE/README.md

                         path to the save the output of the taxonomy -t THREADS, --threads THREADS
-                        number of threads to use, default = 1
+                        number of threads to use, default = 1 --force               Override the output in the existing output directory
 `````

 - ````` -i `````: Path to the input FASTA file of the genome for which you want to identify the taxonomy.
 Use this option to determine the taxonomy of a single genome

 - ````` --input_dir `````: Path to the input directory containing FASTA files of the genomes whose taxonomy you want to identify.
 Use this option to determine the taxonomy of multiple genomes in a single run